-The cost of pet medication has been on the rise for years.
-The increased emphasis on preventative care is one key reason as more medications are being used to control fleas, heartworms, and ticks.
-In fact, the sales of prescription tick, heartworm, and flea medication currently represent more than half of all pet medication expenses.
-The increased availability of cheaper medications for pets over the internet has added a new layer of concern as pet owners struggle to determine if medication purchased online is effective or even safe.
+Increased emphasis on preventative care, including medications to control fleas, heartworms, and ticks, is a key reason the cost of pet medication has been on the rise for years.
+The expanded availability of cheaper medications for pets over the internet has added a new layer of concern as pet owners struggle to determine if medication purchased online is effective or even safe.

 - Purchasing unregulated medicine is dangerous because your animal is unable to communicate if it is effective or even harmful.